u-blox/ubxlib/port/platform/README.md

 In addition to the above, support is included for building certain frameworks as a `ubxlib` library under [PlatformIO](platformio).

-The following platforms are currently supported but WILL BE DEPRECATED soon and will be REMOVED at the end of 2023:
+The following platforms are DEPRECATED and will be REMOVED at release 1.5, likely mid 2024:

 - [Arduino-ESP32](arduino): please build for Arduino through [PlatformIO](platformio) instead.
 - Nordic [nRF5 SDK](nrf5sdk) on NRF52: please use [zephyr](zephyr) instead.